Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Results

 One of the primary sources of astrophysical uncertainties in cluster cosmology lies in hydrostatic mass bias due to non-thermal pressure support provided by internal gas motions in the ICM.
 Assuming spherical symmetry, the total cluster mass within some radius $r$ can be expressed as the following:

-where $M_{\rm HSE}$ is the hydrostatic mass, $M_{\rm rand}$ is the mass term associated with random (or turbulent) gas motions, $M_{\rm rot}$ is the term associated with the rotational gas motions, and $M_{\rm accel}$ is the term associated with acceleration (or deceleration) of gas \cite[see][for details]{lau_etal13}.
-Note that other mass terms are negligible ($\lesssim$1\%) compared to $M_{\rm rand}$, $M_{\rm rot}$ \citep{lau_etal09} and $M_{\rm accel}$ \citep{nelson_etal14}.
+where $M_{\rm HSE}$ is the hydrostatic mass, $M_{\rm rand}$ is the mass term associated with turbulent gas motions, $M_{\rm rot}$ is the term associated with the bulk rotational motions, and $M_{\rm accel}$ is the term associated with acceleration (or deceleration) of gas \citep[see][for details]{lauetal13}.
+Note that other mass terms are negligible ($\lesssim$1\%) compared to $M_{\rm turb}$, $M_{\rm rot}$ \citep{lauetal09} and $M_{\rm accel}$ \citep{nelsonetal14a}.
 The hydrostatic mass is given by

 where $T$ and $\rho$ are the mass-weighted gas temperature and gas density, respectively.
-Note that the hydrostatic mass depends on the gradients of gas temperature and gas density, which may not be well determined with ASTRO-H owing to its relatively poor spatial resolution of $1\arcmin3$.
-The mass terms due to velocity $M_{\rm rand}$ and $M_{\rm rot}$, however, are less sensitive to resolution because both the average bulk and turbulent velocities do not change significantly with cluster-centric radius, and thus can be determined rather well with ASTRO-H:
+Note that the hydrostatic mass depends on the gradients of gas temperature and gas density, which may not be well determined with XARM owing to its relatively poor spatial resolution of $1\arcmin3$.
+The mass terms due to gas velocity $M_{\rm turb}$ and $M_{\rm rot}$, however, are less sensitive to resolution because both the average bulk and turbulent velocities do not change significantly with cluster-centric radius, and thus can be determined rather well with XARM:

+where $\sigma_{r}^2$ and $\sigma_{t}^2$ are the mass-weighted velocity dispersion for the radial and tangential component, and $\aav{v_{\rm rot}}$ is the mass-weighted mean rotational velocity.